Building your Diary mission

 - Any other information scouts will need to complete the mission

-Decide if you will release your mission parts automatically or manually.
+Decide if you will release your mission activities automatically or manually.

-If you choose automatic, subsequent parts are opened for the scout as soon as they submit the required number of entries for the previous part.
+If you choose automatic, subsequent activities are opened for the scout as soon as they submit the required number of entries for the previous activity.

-If you choose manual, you control when parts are published and opened to scouts via the Manage page.
+If you choose manual, you control when activities are published and opened to scouts via the Manage page.

-Either way, Part 1 will always be ready for scouts to begin when you launch and scouts accept your mission invitation.
+Either way, Activity 1 will always be ready for scouts to begin when you launch and scouts accept your mission invitation.